 - Antibacterial wipes to clean surfaces like tray tables, windows, and armrests

-- Add bandaids, emergen-c, and other health items for added protection
+- Band-Aids, Emergen-c, and other health items for added protection

 Basically, your contact lens cases are just tiny storage containers.
-Even better, they’re under the TSA liquid limit of 3.4 oz for carry-on toiletries.
+Even better, they’re under the TSA liquid limit of 3.4 ounces for carry-on toiletries.

 If you have an extra case or two, use it for storing tiny amounts of liquid, like eye cream, concealer, primer, moisturizer, and more when you travel.